CeMOS-Mannheim/M2ara/README.md

 To replicate the results shown use the following parameters:

 -   under Settings set File Format to Bruker Flex
--   set Concentration unit to µM
+-   set Concentration unit to uM
 -   set Normalization/re-calibration *m/z* to 760.5851 (PC(34:1) [M+H]<sup>+</sup>)
 -   set recalibration tolerance to 0.1 Da
 -   set normalization to TIC